 - Games can aid in memory formation and cognitive skills improvements.

 - You are keeping your mind engaged by exercising it to keep it resilient to age-related diseases like dementia and Alzheimer’s.

 - Games that require fast decision making have been shown to help speed up your responses outside of games.

 - Games can be good for busy families.
 When families spend time together, learning skills at the same time as strengthening family bonds.

 Games for Every Taste

-There are a range board games for all tastes, some of the most popular board games include:
+There is a range of board games for all tastes.
+Some of the most popular board games include:

 The classics like Backgammon.
 Chess.
 Checkers.
 Go, Othello, and Scrabble, to family games like Monopoly and Risk, Trivial Pursuit.
 Pictionary, as well as classic kids games like Chutes and Ladders/Snakes and Ladders